 Did you know that around 4.7 million Americans are living with an artificial knee joint, according to a 2010 Mayo Clinic orthopedics study?
-The dedicated board-certified surgeons of Mehling Orthopedics, Brian Mehling, MD, and Pavel Yufit, MD, provide knee replacement procedures in multiple locations in Hackensack, New Jersey, or West Islip or Midtown, New York.
+The dedicated board-certified surgeons of Mehling Orthopedics, Brian Mehling, MD, and Pavel Yufit, MD, provide knee replacement procedures in multiple locations in Hackensack, New Jersey, or West Islip, New York.
 With extensive knowledge, advanced state-of-the-art surgical tools and techniques, and patient experience at the forefront, the surgeons at Mehling Orthopedics restore mobility and improve quality of life as smoothly and efficiently as possible.
 Learn more and schedule online or call Mehling Orthopedics.

 A knee replacement is a surgery designed to relieve pain and restore functioning in knee joints that are severely damaged or diseased.